 Note: The auxiliary power supply output will be approximately 30-31V DC when the panel is running from a mains supply and between 22 and 27V when running from the batteries in a mains failure condition.

 The maximum output current is 250mA.
-The Auxiliary Power is protected by an F315mA fuse.
+The Auxiliary Power is protected by a 300 mA trip polyfuse

 It is suggested that additional Power Supply Units be installed to provide power for additional loads.

 Battery: BAT+, BAT-